bitsnaps/o_mobile/README.md

 - [x] Odoo 8.0
 - [x] Odoo 9.0
 - [x] Odoo 10.0
+- [x] Odoo 11.0

 HOW TO START
 ============

-Learn more about the integrating odoo apps with your android app, accessing source code, and more at [http://mobile.odoo.co.in/v2/](http://mobile.odoo.co.in/v2/)
+Learn more about the integrating odoo apps with your android rxShop, accessing source code, and more at [http://mobile.odoo.co.in/v2/](http://mobile.odoo.co.in/v2/)

 REQUIRES
 ========

- - Java JDK 1.6 or greater
+ - Java JDK 1.7 or greater
- - Android Studio 1.0+
+ - Android Studio 3.0+
  - Android SDK [http://developer.android.com](http://developer.android.com)

 GIVE FEEDBACK